openslide/openslide-bin/README.md

 ## Building

-`Dockerfile.builder` defines a container with the dependencies needed to run the build script.
-To pull the container image and use it to run a
+The `builder` directory defines a container image with the dependencies needed to run the build script.
+To pull the container image and use it to run a build:
-build:

     docker run -ti --rm -v $PWD:/work -w /work \
         ghcr.io/openslide/winbuild-builder ./build.sh bdist